puppetlabs/puppet-instruqt-tracks/pe-develop-and-maintain-lab-2-1/01-refactor-base-profile-to-use-data-via-hiera-and-class-parameters/assignment.md

     In this lab you will:
      - Refactor the base profile by moving variables to class parameters so that you can reuse the profile in another role without having to duplicate the code.

-    You'll externalize the finance department's login message in Hiera by creating a **department** directory and **finance.yaml** file so that Hiera can find the parameterized login message.
+     - Externalize the finance department's login message in Hiera by creating a **department** directory and **finance.yaml** file so that Hiera can find the parameterized login message.
 The .yaml file path maps to the pp_department="finance" trusted fact key-value pair.

-    You'll run a PQL query to find out which servers have their **pp_department** trusted fact set to **finance**, so that you know which nodes are affected when you put the Hiera data in place.
+     - Run a PQL query to find out which servers have their **pp_department** trusted fact set to **finance**, so that you know which nodes are affected when you put the Hiera data in place.

     In this example, the nodes with pp_department="sales" get the login message defined in the common.yaml file because no sales.yaml file exists in the hierarchy.